 What is a Mezuzah?

 According to the teaching, if we uphold these values, peace and justice will prevail and there will be protection for the soul.
+Some believe a kosher scroll 7 cm or larger will bring actual protection to the physical body.
 It is my wish to share the meaning of the mezuzah to “spread the love” with people regardless of religious affiliation and open the door to Judaism one mezuzah at a time.
+Please note, if you decide to have a mezuzah but you are not Jewish, you do not need to denounce your given religion to do so.
+The power of the mezuzah will be there regardless.

 How to Hang a Mezuzah